freddyt18/Peronality-Test/README.md

   * Expand the **Personality-Test** folder, then expand the **App** folder <br>
   <img src="Design/Img/Installation/expand.png"> <br>
   * Select the **App.java** file
-  * **UPDATE**: Don't forget to rename the parent folder (Personality-Test) back to "src", otherwise, your IDE might not be able to locate required path for the program <br>
+  * **UPDATE**: Don't forget to rename the parent folder (Personality-Test) back to "src", otherwise, your Editor might not be able to locate required path for the program <br>
   <img src="Design/Img/Installation/appJAVA.png"> <br>
 * Adding Path
   * Select **Run > Add Configuration** on the top menu <br>